cloudnative-pg/cloudnative-pg/docs/src/backups.md

 backup many PostgreSQL instances, the operator will use the `barman-cloud-wal-archive` and `barman-cloud-backup` tools.

-To that, an image containing Barman installed is needed.
-The image named `2ndquadrant/postgresql` can be used for this scope, as it is composed by a community PostgreSQL image and the latest Barman package.
+For this it is required an image with `barman-cli-cloud` installed.
+The image named `2ndquadrant/postgresql` can be used for this scope, as it is composed by a community PostgreSQL image and the latest `barman-cli-cloud` package.

-# How to manage your cloud credentials
+## Cloud credentials

 The backup files can be archived in any service whose API is compatible with AWS S3.
 You will need the following information about your